nauam/Courses/docs/administration/projects/node-execution/builtin.md

    a set of input arguments.
 4. custom - Users can use or create their own workflow step plugins.

-QW Control uses the NodeExecutor and FileCopier services as part of the process of executing these command types.
+Rundeck uses the NodeExecutor and FileCopier services as part of the process of executing these command types.

 The procedure for executing an "exec" command is: